makovalab-psu/NoiseCancellingRepeatFinder/tutorial/README.md

 #### (3) Filtering for consensus.

-ncrf_consensus_filter.py is a post processor that automatically discards alignments like the one in the previous example.
+ncrf_consensus_filter is a post processor that automatically discards alignments like the one in the previous example.
 It derives a consensus from the segments of the sequence that aligned to the motif.
 If the consensus doesn't match the motif, the alignment is discarded.